-Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered the impact of this proposed rule on small entities.
+The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
+601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
+The term "small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.

-This proposed rule would affect the following entities, some of which may be small entities: The owners or operators of commercial tug and barge companies, recreational and commercial fishing vessels intending to transit the specified portion of Atlantic Intracoastal Waterway from 8 a.m.
-September 12, 2012 through 8 p.m.
-December 12, 2012.
+This proposed rule would affect the following entities, some of which may be small entities: the owners or operators of commercial tug and barge companies, recreational and commercial fishing vessels intending to transit the specified portion of Atlantic Intracoastal Waterway, 11 p.m. until 5 a.m., from July 19, 2014 through April 25, 2015.

 This safety zone would not have a significant economic impact on a substantial number of small entities for the following reasons.
-Although the safety zone will apply to this section of the Atlantic Intracoastal Waterway, vessel traffic will be able to request passage by providing a one hour advanced notification.
+Although the safety zone will apply to this section of the Atlantic Intracoastal Waterway, vessel traffic requiring a horizontal clearance of greater than 40 feet will be able to request passage by providing a two hour advanced notification to the work supervisor.
+All those requiring less than 40 feet may pass at any time.
 Before the effective period, the Coast Guard will issue maritime advisories widely available to the users of the waterway.

 If you think that your business, organization, or governmental jurisdiction qualifies as a small entity and that this rule would have a significant economic impact on it, please submit a comment (see ADDRESSES) explaining why you think it qualifies and how and to what degree this rule would economically affect it.